MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/translation-builder-add-language.md

 Translations Builder provides an **Add Language** option to add secondary languages to the project's data model.

 Translations Builder doesn't add metadata translations for a specific language.
 Instead, it adds metadata translations for a culture name that identifies both a language and a locale.
+For more information, see [Use locale values in multiple-language Power BI reports](multiple-language-locale.md).

 Translations Builder abstracts away the differences between a language and a culture name to simplify the user experience.
 Content creators can think in terms of languages and countries instead of culture names.

 To add one or more secondary languages, follow these steps.